 So, please trust your intuition because if it sounds too good to be true, it probably is.

 You might get a lot more than you bargained for!

-For many years now locksmith scammers have been luring people in need of emergency services into thinking they would only have to pay a tiny service fee to get their home or car door opened.
+For many years now locksmith scammers have been luring people in need of emergency services into thinking they would only have to pay a tiny service fee to get their home front door or car door opened.

 Unfortunately, in most cases clients approaching these scammers are left with broken locks, damaged doors, scratched car panels or even shattered windows.

 And if that’s not enough, scammers often request credit card details upfront and leave clients with bills of hundreds or thousands of dollars.